This page last updated: December 21, 2012

 - Arduino, Delphi, free pascal, and Lazarus code is not available as this is instructions and comments only

-- Rotary Couplers are either Kadee's modified by Paul Mack- Though it seems he has retired from modifying them; or Glatzl's sold by Sergent Engineering.
+- Rotary Couplers are either Kadee's modified by Paul Mack- Though it seems he has retired from modifying them; or Glatzl's no longer made so no longer sold by Sergent Engineering.
+Or home made atrocities.

 - Paul Mack couplers are easy to use as they are direct replacements for standard Kadee couplers.
 Due to their scarcity they are only used on Walthers coalporters as they cannot be modified to use Glatzl rotasry couplers AFAIK.